hasura/learn-graphql/tutorials/backend/hasura-authentication/tutorial-site/content/integrations/casdoor.md

 Configure the `user` role as shown in the image below.
 For more information, read about [configuring permission rules in Hasura](https://hasura.io/docs/latest/graphql/core/auth/authorization/permission-rules/).

+Click "Permissions" and assign the permissions for admin,manager and user.

 ![Picture showing how to set permissions in Hasura](https://graphql-engine-cdn.hasura.io/learn-hasura/assets/graphql-hasura-authentication/keycloak/hasura-set-permissions.png)

 This way, users can only access their own records.